alyab16/R-Projects/README.md

 Each Folder Contains:
 - The RMD File
-- The knitted PDF produced by the RMD file
+- The Knitted PDF produced by the RMD file
-- The data file
+- The Data file(s)
-- The questions assigned
+- The Questions assigned